Is Kombucha Good For Weight Loss? Does It Really Help 2023?

 The Bottom Line

 Kombucha appears to be a drink with many potential benefits.
-It has a potent blend of healthy bacteria and tea antioxidants.
-The effect kombucha tea might have on the body is debatable, but it’s hard to doubt its tea content might make it a great health protector.
+It has a potent blend of beneficial bacteria and tea antioxidants.
+The effect kombucha fermented tea might have on the body is debatable, but it’s hard to doubt its tea content might make it a great health protector.

 Kombucha contains beneficial probiotics that support health and well-being.
 However, there is a lack of evidence that drinking kombucha tea will help promote weight loss.